-As an option, the constant and variable mass moment of inertia of the axis can also be determined and compensated for in order to keep the material tensile force constant the axis is accelerated.
-Parameterize compensation for the mass inertia as described below or deactivate the function using the corresponding override.
+As an option, the constant and variable mass moments of inertia of the axis can also be determined and compensated for in order to keep the material tensile force constant if the axis is accelerated.
+Parameterize compensation for the mass inertia as described below.